capsule-corp-ternoa/ternoa-doc/docs/for-developers-v2/Indexer/deployment.md

 The process is the same to deploy the dictionary

-Note : During the resize of the Database Addon on clevercloud, the created schema will be migrated with less permissions, permissions should be added manually after the migration
+Note : During the resize of the Database Addon on clevercloud, the created schema will be migrated with less permissions, permissions should be added manually after the migration.